Nicole Kidman Shuts Down Reporter Who Asked About Ex-Husband Tom Cruise

 “Nobody would sit at a dinner party and answer questions about their ex while their current partner is sitting there.
 It is disrespectful to Keith and to Tom.
 I would rather be a respectful woman.
 I have read stuff I have said in the past and thought: ‘Bloody hell, Nicole!
 Keep your mouth shut!'”

-Nicole and Tom famously met on the met on the set of the 1989 movie Days of Thunder and married a year later on Christmas Eve.
+Nicole and Tom famously met on the set of the 1989 movie Days of Thunder and married a year later on Christmas Eve.
 During their romance, they adopted two children together, 25-year-old daughter Bella and 23-year-old son Connor.

 Now Nicole is happily married to Keith, with whom she has two biological children, 10-year-old Sunday Rose and 7-year-old Faith Margaret.
 The couple married in 2006 just over a year after meeting at the annual at G’Day LA event, which honors Australians in the U.S.